 Today, according to the AAMC, the average age of matriculants currently is in the mid-twenties (24 for medical school).
 In fact, 60.6% of the 2016 incoming medical students reported to take at least one year between undergrad and medical school.

 There are many different ways to complete the required HP courses.
-As you contemplate which model works best for you, you need to keep a variety of factors in mind.

 Students complete HP coursework prior to graduation and take the relevant admissions test before the fall of their senior year.
 Under this model, the successful applicant will matriculate to a health professions school the autumn following graduation from Lafayette.

 Students complete their required HP coursework prior to graduation and take their relevant admissions test during or after their senior year.

 Alternatively, students complete or improve upon their required HP coursework after graduating from Lafayette by enrolling in a post-bac program and taking the admissions test after their senior year.